mulesoft-assets/template-error-handling-scatter-gather/README.md

 # Run it! <a name="runit"/>
-Simple steps to get Salesforce to Database User Aggregation running.
+Simple steps to get Salesforce and Database User Aggregation running.

 ## Running on premise <a name="runonopremise"/>